Temporary and Contract Opportunities at George Brown Polytechnic

 Interested applicants are invited to submit their resume and cover letter via email to: Dila Rustamova drustamova1@georgebrown.ca

-George Brown College is committed to accommodating applicants with disabilities throughout the hiring process, in accordance with the Accessibility for Ontarians with Disabilities Act (AODA).
+George Brown Polytechnic is committed to accommodating applicants with disabilities throughout the hiring process, in accordance with the Accessibility for Ontarians with Disabilities Act (AODA).
 The Hiring Manager responsible for the recruitment for this position will work with applicants requesting accommodation at any stage of the hiring process.

 We thank all applicants, however only applicants who meet the above qualifications will be contacted.

-Hourly Rate: $24.18
+Hourly Rate: $24.90 per hour

-George Brown College is committed to creating and sustaining an equitable and inclusive learning and working environment.
+George Brown Polytechnic is committed to creating and sustaining an equitable and inclusive learning and working environment.
 We encourage and actively seek applications from Indigenous, Black, racialized people, visible minorities, 2SLGBTQIA+ persons, all genders, and persons with disabilities.

 Position Summary: